stfc/cloud-docs/source/policies/ServiceLevelAgreements.rst

 Service Level Agreement
 ==========================

 The SCD Cloud is a service developed for use within Scientific Computing and the wider STFC for developing and supporting projects.
 SCD Cloud usage must comply with the Terms of Service.
-If you have any questions regarding the following, please contact cloud-support@gridpp.rl.ac.uk
+If you have any questions regarding the following, please contact cloud-support@stfc.ac.uk

 By continuing to log in you accept the following Service Level for Virtual Machines (VMs):